Criminal Justice Reform Initiative

 The criminal justice continuum is multifaceted and disjointed, but must be thought of as one system in order to make significant, lasting change.
 Our approach breaks the continuum into three segments, and identifies 18 different areas in need of reform.
 Find out more about the criminal justice continuum.

 The initiative’s forthcoming Aspen Justice Network will play a critical role in transforming this continuum.
 The network, over time, will comprise of up to 10 local jurisdictions around the country to generate a steady and sustainable drumbeat of data-driven and community-informed policymaking.

-Working with the Justice Mapping Project, we’ll also launch a new tool, The Justice Audit.
-The need to institutionalize an annual audit of criminal justice services, particularly where they concentrate in disproportionately high doses, is more evident today than ever.
-The Justice Audit is especially attuned to these important dimensions.
+Working with the Justice Mapping Project, we’ll also launch a new tool for local jurisdictions, The Justice Audit.
 The Audit is designed to report and track the forms of governance, training, and oversight active in or absent from each criminal justice agency across the continuum, including the police.
-More importantly, the Audit is rooted in community-engaged development, transparency, and accountability in ways that push us toward a much needed form of community-involved justice.
+Most importantly, the Audit is rooted in community-engaged development, transparency, and accountability in ways that push us toward a much needed form of community-involved justice.
 Learn more about the Justice Audit and the Aspen Justice Network.

 Today’s world demands big dreams and big plans.
 We have both, so stay tuned as we announce more virtual events you can join and launch additional programs.
 To stay informed, sign up for our email list (below), check out our upcoming and recent events and other news, subscribe to our new Shades of Freedom podcast, and follow CJRI on Twitter.